MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/brahim-fakri/_index.md

 ---

 Brahim joined MEDomics UdeS for his end-of-studies internship in 2022 during which he used machine learning models for medical data processing.
-Since 2023, he has been working as a research assistant for the MEDomicsLab project where he facilitated the use of MIMIC data for the platform, and assumes the role of project coordinator.
+In 2023, he was working as a research assistant for the MEDomicsLab project where he facilitated the use of MIMIC data for the platform, and assumed the role of project coordinator.
+Brahim Fakri is now the coordinator of the "Projet intégré: Données numériques en santé" for MEDomicsLab and the SSA Québec Support Unit.
+He also contributed to the use of machine learning models for the processing of medical data on the MEDomicsLab platform.